The fluid in the connective tissue spaces is called interstitial fluid.

 Tissue is found in many places in the body, including the lining of the digestive tract, urinary tract, and lungs, around blood vessels, under the skin, in tendons and ligaments, and around muscles.

-Based on their new observations, the researchers say that dense connective tissue actually contains interstitial spaces, as well as collagen fibers.
+Based on their new observations, the researchers say that dense connective tissue contains interstitial spaces, as well as collagen fibers.

 They say that the traditional method of examining pieces of body tissue collapses the fluid spaces in the tissue and causes fluid loss.